support@mavrtr.com

 • A CBO campaign structure with 3–5 ad sets, budget shares, audience descriptions, and placement recommendations

-If any stage encounters an unrecoverable error, the report is marked as Failed with an error message.
+If any stage encounters an unrecoverable error, the brief is marked as Failed with an error message.
 Common causes:

-• The store is not on Shopify (Stage 1)
+• The store isn't on Shopify (Stage 1)

-• The store has a very small catalogue or is heavily JS-gated (Stage 1)
+• The store has a very small catalog or is heavily JS-gated (Stage 1)

-• Research timed out due to an unusually obscure niche (Stage 2)
+• Market reading timed out due to an unusually obscure niche (Stage 2)

-• The LLM returned malformed XML after the maximum retry attempts (Stage 3 or 4)
+• The model returned malformed XML after the maximum retry attempts (Stage 3 or 4)